Department of Risk Management & Safety

 UVM contracts with International SOS Assistance which responds in emergency situations to coordinate health care and emergency travel services.
 All UVM employees and students automatically have this service.
-SOS Emergency cards can be obtained through the Department of Risk Management at 656-3242 or firstname.lastname@example.org, from the Office of International Education at 656-4296, or can be downloaded directly from the ISOS website http://www.uvm.edu/~riskmgmt/?Page=guidelines/InternationalSOS.html.
+SOS Emergency cards can be obtained from the Department of Risk Management at 656-3242 or firstname.lastname@example.org, from the Office of International Education at 656-4296, or can be downloaded directly from the ISOS website http://www.uvm.edu/~riskmgmt/?Page=guidelines/InternationalSOS.html.

 · Develop an emergency notification plan, with contact information and details on how to access emergency funds, as well as an emergency evacuation plan.

 · All participants shall supply the name and telephone number of an emergency contact person.
 A master list shall be left at UVM for reference

 · Outline procedures for host families in case a student is injured in their home.

 · At least one person, instructor, staff or student, should be instructed in basic first aid.
 A first aid kit should be readily available.

 · Institute an incident reporting system to immediately notify UVM Risk Management (656-3242) of any event resulting in significant injury or crime against participants.
 This keeps Risk Management abreast of any potential liability situations.
 Click here for a sample incident report form.

 Faculty/Trip leaders shall be responsible for obtaining information about and advising students on how to seek help in emergency situations, including medical care and law enforcement assistance.

 Remind students of the aid available from the US Embassy and how to contact them.
 The diplomatic corps can be especially helpful since tending to the needs of US nationals is one of their responsibilities.